If you are going to remain a standard guppy enthusiast and just enjoy your fish, you can skip the article;

-They named it, as Girardinus guppii in his honour by Albert C. L. G. Günther.
+They named it, Girardinus guppii in his honor by Albert C. L. G. Günther.

-However, the further discoveries shows that fish already have descriptive records in America.
+However, further discoveries show that fish already have descriptive records in America.

 Why are guppies called guppies?

-In honour of Mr Guppy, the small fish was named after him and this is how this species first got its name.
+In honor of Mr. Guppy, the small fish was named after him and this is how this species first got its name.

-The consensus is, however, that even though that Mr Guppy has been given the credit for discovering this fish known as the wild guppy that this was not actually true.
+The consensus is, however, that even though Mr. Guppy has been given the credit for discovering this fish known as the wild guppy that this was not actually true.

 What does Guppy mean?